Ram Orientation Resident Assistant (RA)

 - RAs must be in good academic standing with the University; a GPA of 2.5 is preferred.

-- During period of employment, RAs may be enrolled in online summer classes in consultation with the Ram Orientation ARD.
+- During period of employment, RAs may be enrolled in online summer classes after consultation with the Ram Orientation ARD.

-- RA-SPs must have completed at least 15 credit hours and have lived in a residence hall for one semester at the time of hire.
+- RA must have completed at least 15 credit hours and have lived in a residence hall for one semester at the time of hire.

 Please apply online using colostate.erezlife.com.